ni/systemlink-operations-handbook/handbook/data-stores/mongodb.md

 The majority of SystemLink services use [MongoDB](https://www.mongodb.com) as the primary database.
 Default installations of SystemLink include MongoDB Community Edition, which launches when the SystemLink server boots.
 This is referred to as a [*single node*](#single-node-deployments) deployment.

-You can also host MongoDB on a separate stand-alone server, a [replica set](https://docs.mongodb.com/manual/replication/) of 3 or more servers, or use MongoDB's platform as a service offering, [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+You can also host MongoDB on a separate standalone server, a [replica set](https://docs.mongodb.com/manual/replication/) of three or more servers, or use MongoDB's platform as a service offering, [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 This is referred to as a [*multi node*](#multi-node-deployments) deployment.

 ## Assumptions and Prerequisites